juliannatetreault/TechNow/README.md

 ## Code of Conduct

-Everyone interacting in the CliDataGemAssessment project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/juliannatetreault/cli_data_gem_assessment/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TechNow project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/juliannatetreault/cli_data_gem_assessment/blob/master/CODE_OF_CONDUCT.md).